-The SRE role is tasked with making sure the site is equipped with the functions it needs to provide users with the requested services.
-In today’s automated world, that task includes building self-service tools that provide greater availability, performance, and efficiency for users.
+The SRE role ensures a site has the necessary functions to provide users with the requested services.
+In today’s automated world, that includes building self-service tools that provide greater availability, performance, and efficiency for users.

 Tasks and duties for site reliability engineering roles might include:

 Collaborating with software developers, engineers, and operations teams

 Monitoring sites and software to make sure they’re performing properly (including on-call shifts)

 Anticipating potential problems before they occur (and coming up with solutions)

 Documenting your work to turn findings into repeatable actions